 Most of the Company's derivatives are traded in over-the-counter markets where quoted market prices are not readily available.
 For those derivatives, the Company measures fair value on a recurring basis using proprietary valuation models that primarily use market observable inputs, such as yield curves, and option volatilities.
 The fair value of derivatives includes values associated with counterparty credit risk and the Company's own credit standing.
-The Company classifies these derivatives, included in other assets and other liabilities, as Level 2.
+The Company classifies these derivatives, included in other assets and other liabilities, as Level 2 in the fair value hierarchy.

 Concurrent with the sale of the Visa Class B restricted shares, the Company entered into an agreement with the buyer that requires payment to the buyer in the event Visa reduces each member bank's Class B conversion ratio to unrestricted Class A common shares.
-The Visa derivative of \$7.0 million and \$7.5 million was included in the unaudited consolidated balance sheets at March 31, 2017 and December 31, 2016, respectively, to provide for the fair value of this liability.
-The potential liability related to the funding swap agreement was determined based on management's estimate of the timing and the amount of Visa's litigation settlement and the resulting payments due to the counterparty under the terms of the contract.
-As such, the funding swap agreement is classified as Level 3.
-The significant unobservable inputs used in the fair value measurement of the Company's derivative liability are the potential future changes in the conversion factor, expected term and growth rate of the market price of Visa Class A common shares.
+The Visa derivative of \$6.5 million and \$7.5 million was included in the unaudited consolidated balance sheets at June 30, 2017 and December 31, 2016, respectively, to provide for the fair value of this liability.
+The potential liability related to this funding swap agreement was determined based on management's estimate of the timing and the amount of Visa's litigation settlement and the resulting payments due to the counterparty under the terms of the contract.
+As such, the funding swap agreement is classified as Level 3 in the fair value hierarchy.
+The significant unobservable inputs used in the fair value measurement of the Company's funding swap agreement are the potential future changes in the conversion factor, expected term and growth rate of the market price of Visa Class A common shares.
 Material increases or (decreases) in any of those inputs may result in a significantly higher or (lower) fair value measurement.